vimalmenon/backend.completeautomate/README.md

 <summary><b>TODO Items</b> (click to expand)</summary>

-- [x] Rename Task to TaskData
-- [x] Pass Task as constructor to Jobs
 - [ ] Add platform data
 - [ ] Fetch platform data
 - [ ] Use Platform data for all references